Office Space: Red stapler

 Stephen Root says he realized the movie's impact when people started asking him to sign their staplers.
 The red Swingline stapler featured prominently in the film was not available until April 2002 when the company released it in response to repeated requests by fans of the film.
 Its appearance in the film was achieved by taking a standard Swingline stapler and spray-painting it red.
 Root says when he shows up on sets today, the crew has usually ordered several boxes of red Swingline staplers and left them waiting for him.

 In other media

+Musical

+The film has been adapted to a musical several times.

 Video game

 Kongregate released a mobile game based on the film, titled Office Space: Idle Profits, on iOS and Android in 2017.
-It was a free-to-play idle clicker that offers in-app purchases.
+It was a free-to-play idle clicker that offered in-app purchases.
 In 2022 it was shut down.